jyg/automatonism-reloaded/README.md

 <p align="left"> <img src="https://raw.githubusercontent.com/jyg/automatonism/master/automatonism_51.png" alt="automatonism_51" ></p>

-Based on Automatonism V3.1 from https://www.automatonism.com/the-software
+Based on Automatonism V3.1 from https://www.automatonism.com/the-software.
-Legacy preset and state saving file system is deprecated.
-New preset and state saving system is based on new savestate object.

 ## New features :

 * automatonism made as an abstaction lib : init a new project just by typing [automatonism] in a blank patch.
+* The legacy file-based preset and state saving system is deprecated.
-* local patch state saving
+* The new preset and state saving system is based on new savestate object.
-* presets saved inside the main patch
+* preset and state data are stored inside the main patch.
-* automatic import of old savestate structure
+* automatic import of old savestate structure.
 * ability to save different projects in the same folder with different filenames (no need to use main.pd as filename)
 * midi-mapping enabled and midi-learn feature